☐ Know your deadlines

 LLC

-Depending on elections made by the LLC and the number of members, the IRS will treat an LLC as either a C-Corporation, S-Corporation, partnership, or as part of the LLC's owner's tax return.
+Depending on elections made by the LLC and the number of members, the IRS will treat an LLC as either a C-Corporation, S-Corporation, Partnership, or as part of the LLC owner’s tax return (sole proprietorship).

-- If the LLC is classified as a partnership you will use a 1065, U.S. Return of Partnership Income.
+- If the LLC is classified as a Partnership, use Form 1065, U.S. Return of Partnership Income.

-- If the LLC is classified as part of the business owner's own tax return you will use a 1040, U.S. Individual Income Tax Return and Schedule C (Form 1040), Profit or Loss from Business.
+- If the LLC is classified as part of the owner’s personal return, use Form 1040, U.S. Individual Income Tax Return and Schedule C (Form 1040), Profit or Loss from Business.

-- If the LLC is classified as an S-Corporation you will use a 1120-S, U.S. S-Corporation Income Tax Return.
+- If the LLC is classified as an S-Corporation, use Form 1120-S, U.S. S-Corporation Income Tax Return.

-- And if the LLC is classified as a C-Corporation you will use a 1120, U.S. Corporation Income Tax Return.
+- If the LLC is classified as a C-Corporation, use Form 1120, U.S. Corporation Income Tax Return.

 ☐ Filing an extension

 If you are not sure you will be able to file your business taxes before the deadline, you may consider filing an extension.
-An extension typically extends the due date by 6 months.
-So if your due date is on March 15th, you will have until September 15th to file your taxes.
-Most businesses will use Form 7004 to apply for an extension.
-However, if your business activities are being reported on your personal tax return, you will want to use Form 4868.
+An extension typically extends the filing due date by six months.